scepman/scepman-docs/docs/certificate-deployment/microsoft-intune/windows-10.md

 {% hint style="warning" %}
 There are some restrictions to the **SCEP Certificate** settings:

-**You must add the 'User principal name \(UPN\)' as Subject alternative name.** This ensures that SCEPman can link certificates to user objects in AAD.
+You must add the User principal name as Subject alternative name. **Add '&#123;&#123;UserPrincipalName&#125;&#125;' as Subject Alternative Name of type User principal name (UPN).** This ensures that SCEPman can link certificates to user objects in AAD.
 The setting for 'Subject name format' is freely selectable.

 SCEPman automatically sets the Key usage to **Digital signature** and **Key encipherment** and overrides the settings configured here, unless the setting _AppConfig:UseRequestedKeyUsages_ is set to _true_.